k14krug/kTunes/README.md

-# kTunes - An alternative to iTunes smartplaylist
+# kTunes - An alternative to iTunes Smart Playlists

 ## Purpose